 A typical value of atmospheric pressure is 1.013 bar.
-However, because atmospheric pressure varies with altitude as well as with weather conditions, it is not a fixed quantity.
-Therefore, because gauge pressure is related to atmospheric pressure, it also is not a fixed quantity.
+However, since the atmospheric pressure varies with altitude as well as weather conditions, it is not a fixed quantity.
+Since gauge pressure is related to atmospheric pressure, it is also not a fixed quantity.